 The trail winds through Ponderosa Pines.
-Although it’s nearly mid-August wildflowers still bloom along this stretch of the river and butterflies were feasting on clover nectar.
+Although it’s nearly mid-August

 The river gradient is not too great so there isn’t much downhill and uphill on this easy walk.
 It’s shady most of the way and a gentle breeze made it a comfortable mid-day stroll.